dpkristensen/globifest/documentation/project-format.md

 So the configuration for this test program would look like:

-* Layer "default" (implicitly exists)
+* Layer "base" {"test_defaults"}
 * Layer "compiler" = {"gcc", "msvc"}
 * Layer "os" = {"posix", "win32"}

 Now you could build with gcc for both os variants, but msvc can't be used to generate posix applications.
 So this combination is prohibited.

-Restructuring the project for both the hardware and test app build, you might have something like this.
+So when adding a tests project, the overall file structure would look like:

+* /my-project/config/base_hardware_defaults.cfg
+* /my-project/config/base_test_defaults.cfg
-* /my-project/config/compiler/arm.cfg
+* /my-project/config/build_hardware.gproj
-* /my-project/config/compiler/gcc.cfg
+* /my-project/config/build_tests.gproj
-* /my-project/config/compiler/msvc.cfg
+* /my-project/config/compiler_arm.cfg
-* /my-project/config/mode/development.cfg
+* /my-project/config/compiler_gcc.cfg
-* /my-project/config/mode/production.cfg
+* /my-project/config/compiler_msvc.cfg
-* /my-project/config/os/posix.cfg
+* /my-project/config/mode_development.cfg
-* /my-project/config/os/win32.cfg
+* /my-project/config/mode_production.cfg
-* /my-project/config/build_hardware.gconf
+* /my-project/config/os_posix.cfg
-* /my-project/config/build_tests.gconf
+* /my-project/config/os_win32.cfg

-build_hardware.gconf needs to use:
+build_hardware.gproj needs to use:

+* hardware-defaults.cfg
-* compiler/arm.cfg
+* compiler_arm.cfg
-* compiler/gcc.cfg
+* compiler_gcc.cfg
-* compiler/msvc.cfg
+* compiler_msvc.cfg
-* mode/development.cfg
+* mode_development.cfg
-* mode/production.cfg
+* mode_production.cfg

-build_tests.gconf needs to use:
+build_tests.gproj needs to use:

+* base_test_defaults.cfg
-* compiler/gcc.cfg
+* compiler_gcc.cfg
-* compiler/msvc.cfg
+* compiler_msvc.cfg
-* os/posix.cfg
+* os_posix.cfg
-* os/win32.cfg
+* os_win32.cfg

 If desired, you could add stub layers with a single value for consistency about where the configs are stored.
 Examples:

-* Using os/rtos.cfg for the hardware build makes the "OS" settings stored consistently in a separate file, instead of directly in build_hardware.gconf.
+* Using os_rtos.cfg for the hardware build makes the "OS" settings stored consistently in a similar layer as other OS settings.
-* Using mode/development.cfg for the tests build prevents the need to repeat the same settings for tests.
+* Using mode_development.cfg for the tests build prevents the need to repeat the same settings for tests.

-### 1.2 Configuration Inheritance

-Inheriting another configuration file would be directly including one file into another, which is not supported.

-This is because the configuration app modifies the files when saving and uses the layer variant to determine where to save settings.
-Direct inclusion would make the target file ambiguous.

-To implement similar functionality, define a layer with a single variant and point it to the file you wish to include.

 ## 2 General Format

-Configuration files are parsed in a mostly line-oriented fashion and should be encoded as ASCII.
+Project files are parsed in a mostly line-oriented fashion and should be encoded as ASCII.
 Carriage Return (ASCII 13) and/or Line Feed (ASCII 10) both indicate a new line (so the format is agnostic to Unix or DOS-style line endings).

-It is recommended that the filename end in .cfg or .gconf.
+It is recommended that the filename end in .pfg or .gproj.

 NOTE: The provided application will generate and modify these files for users, but they can be created/modified manually or via a different application as well.

 ### 2.1 Comments

 All lines leading with a Semicolon (ASCII 59) or Hash (ASCII 35) are not processed by the parser.
-These can be used to communicate information to Humans, Software, or Robots reading the file, but should be ignored by the configuration interface.
+These can be used to communicate information to Humans, Software, or Robots reading the file, but should be ignored by most tools.

     ; This is a comment
     ; It will be ignored by the parser